-This highlights how the concept of a student's "potential" can be challenging, because to the extent that potential is not synonymous with past performance, it may be easy for teachers to overlook (Ferguson 2003).
+This highlights how the concept of a student's "potential" can be challenging: to the extent that potential is not synonymous with past performance, it may be easy for teachers to overlook (Ferguson 2003).
 The disproportionate burden of low teacher expectations placed on children of color-black and Latino children in particular-has potentially large consequences for student achievement if teachers' fulfill incorrect judgments or sustain achievement patterns that do not reflect students' full potential.

-Beyond teachers holding differential expectations for students of different backgrounds, Jussim, Eccles, and Madon (1996) show that the effects students experience from these expectations are largest for members of demographic groups who bear some societal disadvantage or stigma.
+Beyond the disproportionate burden of low expectations, differential expectations align with differential speech and feedback patterns, whereby white students receive more positive speech and feedback from teachers (Tenenbaum and Ruck 2007), race-linked academic stereotypes are confirmed, and racial achievement disparities are exacerbated over the course of an academic year (McKown and Weinstein 2008).
+Jussim, Eccles, and Madon (1996) show that the effects students experience from these expectations are largest for members of demographic groups who bear some societal disadvantage or stigma.
 Even controlling for prior math performance and motivation in math, the relationship between teachers' expectations and student math achievement is strongest for low achieving, African American, and low SES students-and even stronger, in some cases, for students who share more than one of these vulnerabilities to expectancy effects.
 As Jussim et al. (1996) speculate, for students who consistently encounter low expectations from teachers, "Perhaps a supportive teacher who holds students to higher standards may be seen as such a breath of fresh air that many students are inspired to achieve more highly" (Jussim et al. 1996: 355).
 Conversely, perhaps a teacher's low expectations of students of color activate concerns of being judged according to a negative academic stereotype, leading students to underperform due to stereotype threat (Steele and Aronson 1995).